-We’ve homeschooled year-round using a 6 weeks on, 1 week off method almost from the start, and it served us well for a long time.
+We’ve homeschooled year-round using the 6 weeks on, 1 week off method almost from the start, and it served us well for a long time.
 It gave us consistency, regular breaks, and a pace that felt gentler than the traditional nine-month school calendar.
-A couple of years ago, we sh…
+Last year, we shifted to …

 Every summer I take a step back and think about the year ahead.
 I look at what worked last year, what didn’t, and what we’ve outgrown.
 Then I start sketching a new homeschool rhythm for our days.
 It’s become a little ritual for me.
 Part reflection, part planning, and part lettin…